anthemion-org/ogle-web/README.md

 - _Classes mean mutable data_: Class instances need not be mutable, any more than plain objects.
 In this project, many classes are frozen in the constructor.
 That won’t work if you start subclassing (the subclass constructor won’t be able to add properties after calling `super`) but `Object.freeze` can be moved to a factory, if necessary.
 If a subclass is immutable, the Liskov substitution principle requires that the superclass be immutable as well.
 Our reasons for making the subclass immutable probably apply to the parent class already, so I’m not bothered by that.

-Now we’ll attempt an objective comparison of classes and plain objects.
-We’ll also compare methods with ordinary functions, while acknowledging that methods can be attached (somewhat awkwardly) to plain objects to produce ‘fancy objects’.
+Let’s attempt an objective comparison of classes and plain objects.
+We’ll also compare method APIs to procedural APIs, and we’ll do this separately, since methods _can_ be attached to plain objects to produce what I call **fancy objects**.

 #### Class advantages